tlksio/docs/roadmap.md

 users.

 - [ ] SEO ( Jose is your turn, document before start working! )
-    - [ ] Start a subproject
+    - [ ] Start subproject documentation section
     - [ ] Create subproject's roadmap
     - [ ] Create subproject's technical documentation
     - [ ] Write subproject requirements, deployment and developer guidelines
     - [ ] Specify all amount of work needed only based on the current platform
     - [ ] Do not think on future tasks.
 SEO will always be revisited
-- [ ] Add developmer environment on chef deployment scripts
+- [ ] Add developer environment on chef deployment scripts
 - [ ] Add hashbag with a single configuration on chef
     - [ ] On developer environments
     - [ ] On production environments